Termites are a real nuisance when they attack your place.

 The thinner type is mostly used to fill small pores in open-grain wood, while the putty-like filler is mostly used to fill larger voids.

 It is important to choose the right type for your project.

-Thinner fillers lack the body to fill larger voids while thicker fillers are more difficult to apply in small holes or openings.
+Thinner fillers lack the body to fill larger voids, while thicker fillers are more challenging to apply in small holes or openings.